 The Board fixes the wages and hours of work and may limit the number of "improvers" to be employed (usually by prescribing so many to each journeyman employed).
-There is no power in Victoria to limit the number of apprentices employed, but such a power does exist in other States.
 The Board fixes the wages of apprentices and improvers according to age, sex, and experience, and may fix a graduated scale of rates calculated on the same basis.
-Apprentices bound for less than three years are improvers, unless the

-Minister sanctions a shorter period of apprenticeship on account of previous experience in The Minister may sanction the employment of an improver over twenty-one years of age at a rate proportionate to his experience.
+Apprentices bound for less than three years are improvers, unless the Minister sanctions the shorter period of apprenticeship on account of previous experience in the trade.
+The Minister may sanction the employment of an improver over twenty-one years of age at a rate proportionate to his experience.
 Outworkers in the clothing trade must be paid piece rates.
 Manufacturers may, by leave of the Board, fix their own piece rates, if calculated upon the average wages of time workers as fixed by the Board.